 Pastors Shokat and Rihanna informing the Family their coming freedom.
 Sohail had been in this brickyard ever since he was a boy, 27 years ago.

-Sohail had asked Pastor Shokaut to ask me, if he could borrow $200 from me.
+Sohail had asked If he could borrow $200.
 He had a plan for a successful fruit selling business.
 I sent over $250, that enabled him to purchase a used rickshaw and motorcycle, and he instantly began selling fruit to many people along the roadside.
 It was not long before he was able to upgrade to a better rickshaw and motorcycle.
-He’s now making good money, and better money, than a freed family can make working for someone else.
-I cannot wait to visit him over Christmas time, and have Sohail model for us and for the other freed families, his success.
+He’s now making good money, and better money, than a freed family can make working for someone from the majority. .

 This was the last of the individual family’s that we freed from the Rohan brick yard until I arrived in person in August to free the remaining nine.
 Shokat asked me back in spring of 2020 for a Freedom Merferd.
 It took me a while but then it came.
 Every brick master has the name of the brick kiln stamped on the brick, so this was a no brainer.
 These siblings were being forced to continue a quota of brick making even after their mother had succumb to the high summer heat and was laid up in a hospital, with their father at her side.
 This was a very fortunate family not to lose their mother like so many have.
 I visited them when I came in August, and will be visiting them again over Christmas holidays.